-Please leave the building quickly, calmly and safely and go to the fire meeting point which is beside the car park.
+Please leave the building quickly, calmly and safely and go to the fire meeting point which is beside the gravel car park, at the steps down to the sunken garden.

 The last member of staff MUST check everyone has evacuated the room closing all windows and doors.
 Never leave a child (or visitor) unattended.